somatechlat/SomaAgentHub/docs/agent-onboarding/index.md

 ---

 **Ready to integrate your agent?
-Start with [Agent Zero](agent-zero.md) for basic setup, then explore specialized agent patterns based on your use case.**
+Start with [SomaAgent01](soma-agent-01.md) for basic setup, then explore specialized agent patterns based on your use case.**